Revenge Porn Laws in Texas: Unlawful Disclosure or Promotion of Intimate Visual Material

 Unlawful Disclosure or Promotion of Intimate Visual Material

 Chapter 21 of the Texas Penal Code was amended in 2015 by adding Section 21.16.
-The section makes it a Class A misdemeanor offense under three different scenarios for those who disclose or promote intimate visual material.
+The section makes it a state jail felony, punishable by up to two years in jail, under three different scenarios for those who disclose or promote intimate visual material.

 Threat of Unlawful Disclosure of Intimate Visual Material